Skip to main content

 19. Accommodation claims

 19.1 Overnight accommodation must normally be organised in advance with Democratic Governance.
-The Director of Governance and Partnerships (or in his/her absence the Head of Democratic Governance) to approve any requests for an overnight stay within reasonable costs.
+The Monitoring Officer (or in their absence the Deputy Monitoring Officer) to approve any requests for an overnight stay within reasonable costs.

 Appendix 1 - Schedule of approved duties